 Image Source: Experian

-Today’s fast-paced environment and the shift to cloud-based storage has changed all that, thankfully.
+Today’s fast-paced environment and the shift to cloud-based storage have changed all that, thankfully.
 More business owners now own the data.
 Business owners are even gaining expertise on how to handle and analyze data.

 Although the IT department still owns data in 51 percent of organizations, half of the organizations no longer believe the IT department should own the data.